 Humankind has been looking for ways to conserve water for thousands of years.
 We are still trying to figure out how to do it.
 One way to accomplish this problem is to build with a dual plumbing system.
 One set of pipes for grey water and another for toilet waste.
 Grey water may not be suitable for drinking but can be channeled to a holding tank and then used for watering plants and even washing cars.
 Another way to help with water shortage would be to use rainwater harvesting methods.
 This will require storage tanks and can even be consumed after filtering and boiling.

 Keeping the Heat Out

 There are many ways in which the temperatures in a room or building can be controlled, without being overly dependent on the HVAC system.
 Temperature control can be achieved either on the design side of things or using special materials.
 As far as materials are concerned, one such example would be electro chromic smart glass.
-This type of glass falls under the category of sustainable technology and works by reflecting a large amount of radiation produced by sunlight.
+This type of glass falls under the category of environmental technology and works by reflecting a large amount of radiation produced by sunlight.
 Along with good insulation, a building can drastically reduce energy consumption while trying to keep it pleasant inside.

 Biodegradable Building Materials

 Are you planning on building a new home or building?
 Then, it is time to look into biodegradable materials.
 There are many materials on the market today that are capable of being used in construction that is drastically less toxic for the environment.